-The FMCG Trading Business sells finished FMCG into the domestic Chinese market.
+The FMCG Trading Business sells packaged foods, beverages and household consumable products into the domestic Chinese market.
 These products are largely sourced overseas through the Group's wide-reaching global procurement network and are imported primarily from Australasia, Europe, the Americas and South East Asia.
-The FMCG Trading Business contributed approximately HK\$313.0 million in revenues to the Group for FY2020/21, decreased by approximately 2.9% from that contributed in FY2019/20.
+The FMCG Trading Business contributed approximately HK\$290.5 million in revenues to the Group for FY2021/22, decreased by approximately 7.2% from that contributed in FY2020/21.
 The decrease in revenues was primarily attributable to the impact from the pandemic and the fierce competition against domestic brands.
-The revenue of the FMCG Trading Business continuously dropped due to the negative impact from the pandemic, many countries where the Group's suppliers are located were severely affected, which put the Group at a disadvantage in maintaining stable product supply and variety to meet customers' needs.
-The Group had to adopt more attractive and aggressive offers to our customers for different kinds of products to mitigate the negative impact from the pandemic.
-Furthermore, the soaring freight costs and supply chain bottlenecks further weakened the Group's imported products to compete with domestic brands.
-During the financial year, the supply chains were seriously challenged by port congestion caused by pandemic-induced port closure and labour shortage due to quarantine measures by different countries.
-The Group faced not only the increase in shipping rates, but also the difficulty in restocking inventories timely.
+The pandemic unavoidably caused severe impact on the FMCG Trading Business, the supply chains were seriously challenged by port congestion caused by pandemic-induced port closure and labour shortage due to quarantine measures by different countries.
+Worse still, China imposed widespread lockdowns to curb a new wave of the pandemic outbreak during the second half of the financial year.
+The lockdown measures severely affected the Group's business operations from procurement, customs clearance to distribution of products, alongside the weakening market demand.